Pistonite/botw-ist/manual/COMMANDS.md

     Check can sell in current area
   !area-check-cook:
-    Check current area has a cooking pot
+    Check current area has a cooking pot !area-check-statue:
+    Check current area has a goddess statue !area-check-hot-spring:
+    Check current area has a hot spring !area-check-freezing:
+    Check current area is freezing

   !ovwd-check-dropped ITEMS:
     Check if ITEMS are currently dropped in the overworld